Animal Camp FAQs

 - 22-33 camper maximum (depending on staffing)

-Each session will be staffed by 2-3 camp counselors, as well as several volunteer teen Counselors-In-Training.
-We aim to keep at least a 11:1 ratio of campers to paid staff and a 5:1 ratio of campers to helpers.
+We aim to keep at least a 11:1 ratio of campers to paid staff and a 5:1 ratio of campers to volunteer teen Counselors-In-Training.
 Each camp session will be led by one of our full-time, year-round Education staff, each with extensive experience in humane education.

 Yes!
 Please provide two daily snacks for your child, in addition to lunch.
 Due to allergy considerations, East Bay SPCA will NOT be proving any food items for the campers.